MarcoNicolosi1/Sensitivity-of-the-Euro-OIS-Term-Structure-to-ECB-Policy-Rate-Surprises/README.md

 This script implements the monetary policy sensitivity analysis of the Euro OIS term structure, following the methodology described in the paper.

-It uses the output from script_calibration stored in calibrated_model.mat as well as the original data in "data_QF.mat".
+It uses the output from script_calibration stored in calibrated_model.mat as well as the original data in "data.mat".

 Disclaimer